Fagus sylvatica: Description

 The leaves of beech are often not abscissed (dropped) in the autumn and instead remain on the tree until the spring.
 This process is called marcescence.
 This particularly occurs when trees are saplings or when plants are clipped as a hedge (making beech hedges attractive screens, even in winter), but it also often continues to occur on the lower branches when the tree is mature.

-Small quantities of seeds may be produced around 10 years of age, but not a heavy crop until the tree is at least 30 years old.
-F. sylvatica male flowers are borne in the small catkins which are a hallmark of the Fagales order (beeches, chestnuts, oaks, walnuts, hickories, birches, and hornbeams).
+The species is monoecious.
+The male flowers are borne in small catkins, a hallmark of the Fagales order.
 The female flowers produce beechnuts, small triangular nuts 15–20 mm long and 7–10 mm wide at the base; there are two nuts in each cupule, maturing in the autumn 5–6 months after pollination.
 Flower and seed production is particularly abundant in years following a hot, sunny and dry summer, though rarely for two years in a row.
+Small quantities of seeds may be produced around 10 years of age, but not a heavy crop until the tree is at least 30 years old.